elementary-fr/elementaryos-fr-doc/source/index.rst

 ..
-Guide non-officiel du développeur Elementary OS documentation master file, created by sphinx-quickstart on Sat Aug 23 20:24:34 2014.
+Guide non-officiel du dévelopeur Elementary OS documentation master file, created by sphinx-quickstart on Sat Aug 23 20:24:34 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ***********************************************
-Guide non-officiel du développeur Elementary OS
+Guide non-officiel du dévelopeur Elementary OS
 ***********************************************